Sections Of This Article

 The H. Moser & Cie Swiss Alp Watch Concept Black:

 This watch challenges the digital age by imitating the appearance of a certain rectangular so-called “smart watch”.
-Despite its analog movement, it looks like a digital smartwatch at first glance, yet is actually a mechanical watch, featuring a minute repeater and a flying tourbillon at 6 o’clock.
+Despite its analogue movement, it looks like a digital smartwatch at first glance, yet is actually a mechanical watch, featuring a minute repeater and a flying tourbillon at 6 o’clock.
 This unconventional approach is an ironic commentary on the proliferation of digital devices and a testament to the brand’s dedication to traditional watchmaking.

 The Jacob & Co.
 Astronomia Sky: